datafordemocracy/publicpresidency/git_steps.md

   $ cd publicpresidency

-5. Tell git about the source repository (https://help.github.com/articles/configuring-a-remote-for-a-fork/)
+5. Tell git about the source repository [(more here)](https://help.github.com/articles/configuring-a-remote-for-a-fork/)

   $ git remote -v # initially only your forked repository should be listed

   $ git remote add datademo https://github.com/datafordemocracy/publicpresidency.git # datademo is a name we provided to reference the source repository

   $ git remove -v # verify

-6. And Bob's your uncle!

 ### Working with local files